Dominic-C/50012-networks-project/README.md

 We also ran the script `cong_test.sh` and `cong_test2.sh` to conduct the following tests:
 * run 2 TCP and 2 QUIC sessions while logging 1 QUIC session in parallel
 * run 2 TCP and 2 QUIC sessions while logging 1 TCP session in parallel

+The scripts above generate the logs found in `congestion_control/cc_logs`

+The results for our analysis can be found in `congestion_control/cc_logs/.ipynb_checkpoints/plotted-checkpoint.ipynb`

 # Commands used for testing
 * to download 1 file and log the progress: `curl -o test.iso https://storage.googleapis.com/50012-networks-bucket/ubuntu-18.04.iso 2>&1 | tee test.log`